 Additionally, the United States Department of Agriculture claims that the most significant risk associated with dry canning is low acid products could cause botulism.

 There are currently no legitimate scientific organizations that condone dry canning.
-This means you should avoid dry canning at all costs and find another alternative to conserve your foodstuffs.
+This means avoiding dry canning and finding another alternative to conserve foodstuff.

 What Is Botulism?

 Botulism is a potentially deadly sickness that is caused by bacterial spores.
-It can cause respiratory distress and is toxic enough that it could kill you.
+It can cause respiratory distress and is toxic enough to kill you.

-Any foods that have been incorrectly preserved could produce the bacteria that cause botulism.
-In addition, you might not be able to tell whether your dry canned foods have produced this toxin, making it even more likely that you’ll become ill.
+Any foods incorrectly preserved could produce the bacteria that cause botulism.
+In addition, you might not be able to tell whether your dry, canned foods have produced this toxin, making it even more likely that you’ll become ill.

 Alternatives To Dry Canning